Sanofi-Public/PMCB-Genix/README.md

 <img width="30%" src="vignettes/genix-logo.png">
 </p>

-# Sargent
+# Genix

-Sargent is a transformation- and cluster-free cell-type annotation method that operates at individual cell resolution by applying a scoring system to scRNA-seq data based on sets of marker genes associated with cell types.
+Genix is a transformation- and cluster-free cell-type annotation method that operates at individual cell resolution by applying a scoring system to scRNA-seq data based on sets of marker genes associated with cell types.